StevenXL/learn-rails/NOTES.md

 ### Raising an Exception ###

 Instead of adding variables that Rails does not understand in order to "throw an error", we can "raise" an exception through code such as: `raise "Error message"`.
 Rails and Ruby provide a set of methods to raise and handle exceptions.
 Rails exception handlers can also be modified so that they display useful information to the viewer.

+## A Little Bit of Ruby ##

+### Symbols ###

+Symbols are used very frequently in Ruby.
+Symbols are special in Ruby - they are immutable, meaning that they cannot be changed.
+Because symbols are immutable, they are **not** variables.
+We cannot use them on the "left side" of an assignemtn.
+The code `:symbol = "Steven"` would throw an error.
+However, we *can* do `steven = :symbol`.

+## Attributes ##

+Data that is inside an object cannot be accessed, unless we expose the data as an **attribute / property**.

+In Ruby, we use the accessor methods to expose data as attributes: `attr_accessor :name` means that @name can now be set from outside the object and it can be retrieved from outside the object.

+What happens when we use the accessor methods?
+There is a great explanation on [Stackoverflow](http://stackoverflow.com/questions/4370960/what-is-attr-accessor-in-ruby).
+Basically, when we write `attr_accessor :name` Ruby writes the following code:

+> def name
+>   @name
+> end

+as well as:

+> def name=(str)
+>   @name = str
+> end

+The first block of code exposes @name through the method `Object#name`.
+The second block of code allows the instance variable @name to be set from the outside through the method `Object#name=`.
+Notice that `name` and `name=` are two different methods.
+That is the shortcut of the accessor methods.
+If we want to use only one of those blocks and not both, we can use attr_reader and attr_writer, respectively.

+### Instance Variables ###

+Inside an object, ordinary variables only "exist" in the method in which they appear.
+This is called the scope of the variable.
+If two methods use the same variable name, the two variables are distinct one from the other.
+They are not linked.
+However, the scope of instance variables is the entire instance of that object.
+That means that that particular variable exists for all the methods in that object.
+Instance variables are denotated by a leading "@".
+Specifically, **in Rails** we use an instance variable in the controller when we want that variable to be available to the *view*.

+### "||=" ###

+The set of symbols above are called the *conditional operator*.
+I will take the example: `@honorific ||= "Esteemed"`.
+The assignment will only execute if @honorific is not alreayd assigned.
+Conditional assignment is often used to assign a default value in the absence of an explicit assignment.

+## Ruby Golf ##
+[Ruby Golf](http://www.sitepoint.com/ruby-golf/) is the sport (art?) of writing Ruby code with as few characters as possible.

+## Access Control ##

+Sometimes, we define helper methods within a class to be used by other methods in that same class.
+If I do not want others to be able to access these methods from outside the class, then we need to add the method after the keyword `private`.
+If we do this, then the method that are defined after the word private are not accessible by other methods in the class, or by methods in a sub-class.

+For example:

+> private
+> def class_name
+> end

+In the example above, I would not be able to call the class_name method by running `Object#class_name`.
+It could only be called by another method within the class.

+*Note: Ruby provides protected methods as well.
+The difference between protected and private are subtle.
+Protected are not seen often in Rails.*